Partnership bulletin August 2022

 The Slave Free Alliance has developed a digital resource pack for consumers and organisations as part of Anti-Slavery Day (18 October).

-They've also created this useful digital pack, containing a range of resources, including graphics, posters, information and advice.
+They've also created a useful digital pack, containing a range of resources, including graphics, posters, information and advice.
 The Alliance is encouraging you to use these resources to engage with friends, family, colleagues, customers, suppliers and partners about modern slavery

 The Alliance, which is owned by anti-slavery charity Hope for Justice, was established in 2018 to support organisations to work towards slave-free operations and supply chains.